Angela Maria Autsch: Imprisonment and martyrdom

 Since the Gauleiter at that time wanted to report a "monastery-free Tyrol" to Hitler on his birthday in April 1939, the convent in Mötz was to be confiscated.
 When the Nazi party tried to expropriate the convent, Sr. Autsch, who represented the mother superior, succeeded in saving it by claiming the Tyrolean monastery was Spanish property.

 Official records lack any substantive justification for Sr. Angela's imprisonment, so the prevailing theory is, that her attitude led to her arrest.
 In March 1940, she disapproved of her nephew's volunteering for the air force.
 She wrote in a letter: "It will be horrible ...
 It will be stormy for all nations!
 We ... are only there for Him."
 In March 1940, she wrote that it was necessary to "pray for the hard-pressed monasteries".

 On 10 August 1940, Sr. Angela, who took care of a sick woman, went to buy some milk.
 She met some women she knew and she related that the Allies had sunk a German ship off Norway and many had died in that disaster.
-She ended saying: "Der Hitler ist eine Geißel für ganz Europa!" (or "... eine Plage ...") ("Hitler is a hostage (or plague) for all of Europe").
+She ended saying: "Der Hitler ist eine Geißel für ganz Europa!" (or "eine Plage") ("Hitler is a scourge [or "a plague"] for all of Europe").

 The Gestapo opened a file on Sr. Angela and arrested her on 12 August 1940.
 She was jailed for seventeen days in Innsbruck before, without a trial, becoming prisoner no. 4651 in the concentration camp of Ravensbrück on 31 August 1940; as a political inmate she had to wear a red triangle.

 In Ravensbrück, she was a light of hope and courage to her fellow inmates.
 She was frequently beaten by her captors but her contagious good humor was "a ray of sunshine in deepest Hell".
 Some prisoners who might have killed themselves were inspired by her, they said afterwards, even those who had no idea that she was a religious sister.
 After a few weeks, she was sent to the infirmary, where she cared for postpartum women, worked in the laundry, and served as a cook.
 She used this opportunity to secretly distribute medication and soap to fellow prisoners.